on November 17, 2021 (last modified on May 12, 2022) • 20 minute read

 If you need a different dashboard, you can browse our library of customer support dashboards.

 Executive dashboards include an array of important SaaS metrics like Monthly Recurring Revenue (MRR) and churn rate.
-By using it you’ll learn how much did you make on any given day, the number of current customers, the percentage of customers churned in a specific time period, how much revenue was lost due to customer churn, etc.
+By using it you’ll learn how much did you make on any given day, the number of current customers, the percentage of customers churned in a specific time period, how much revenue was lost due to customer churn, etc. This can be built using an executive dashboard software.

 You can also browse the full list of our SaaS dashboards and pick whatever suits your business.